semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 ![Monorepo CI pipelines skip blocks related to unmodified code](./figures/03-build2.png){ width=90% }

-## 2.2 Hello world monorepo with Semaphore
+## 2.2 Hello World Monorepo With Semaphore

 If you're new to Semaphore, spend 10 minutes to follow the **getting started guide** to learn the basics of creating a pipeline.
 You'll find the guide at this address: